Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

 - Ruiz is hitting .260 with 18 doubles, 15 home runs and 28 walks.

-- In 36 games this year (35.0%), Ruiz has picked up an RBI, and in 11 of those games (10.7%) he had two or more.
+- In 36 games this year (35.0%), Ruiz has picked up an RBI, and in 11 of those games (10.7%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.